davatorium/rofi/doc/rofi.1.markdown

      rofi -show calc -modi "calc:qalc +u8 -nocurrencies"

-## I3
+## i3

-In [I3](http://i3wm.org/) you want to bind rofi to be launched on key-release.
-Otherwise it cannot grab the keyboard.
+In [i3](http://i3wm.org/) you want to bind **rofi** to be launched on key release.
+Otherwise, it cannot grab the keyboard.
-See also the I3 [manual](http://i3wm.org/docs/userguide.html):
+See also the i3 [manual](http://i3wm.org/docs/userguide.html):

 Some tools (such as import or xdotool) might be unable to run upon a KeyPress event, because the keyboard/pointer is still grabbed.
-For these situations, the --release flag can be used, which will execute the command after the keys have been released.
+For these situations, the `--release` flag can be used, as it will execute the command after the keys have been released.

 ## LICENSE